FAQ

 Does it work with Cursor or other AI tools?

 The knowledge base (project-context.md, ADRs, specs, product docs) is plain markdown that works anywhere.
-But the governance loop — lifecycle hooks, path-conditional rules, quality gates, specialist agents, slash commands — only works in Claude Code.
-See Why Claude Code only for the full breakdown.
+But the governance loop — lifecycle hooks, path-conditional rules, quality gates, specialist agents, slash commands — currently only works in Claude Code, the most advanced harness for the primitives that loop depends on.
+Claude Code today — other harnesses are the stated direction, not a closed door.
+See Why Claude Code today for the full breakdown.

 How do I update rules after changing config?